Gas in Globular Clusters I: Gas Retention and Its Possible Consequences: Time evolution of the gaseous reservoir

 In Figure~\ref{fig:MGasEvolution}, we show the evolution of the gas mass.
 The total accumulated mass lost in stellar winds is shown as a blue line.
 For the cluster considered here, we would expect a large fraction of the mass to be retained (see Figure~\ref{fig:RetentionFractions}).
 One sees from Figure~\ref{fig:MGasEvolution} that most mass loss from stellar winds occurs in the first $1000\,\text{Myr}$ or so.
 The red line shows the mass lost by an individual star undergoing significant mass loss before becoming a compact object.
 Stars undergoing mass loss become less massive over time.
 Thus, the mass lost per star also goes down at later times.
 The orange line shows the total mass of gas injected in the preceding $10\,\text{Myr}$.
 One sees from Figure~\ref{fig:MGasEvolution} that the gas injection rate decreases over time, as stellar evolution timescales increase.
 The green line shows the mass contained within the gaseous reservoir derived assuming the wind-loss rates from the MIST stellar tracks and the analytic Bondi-Hoyle accretion rates onto the stellar population described above.
 No feedback is included.
 It is important to note that due to Bondi-Hoyle accretion, the amount of gas mass present in the gaseous sphere in the cluster centre at any given moment is at most about ten per cent of the total cluster mass at all times.
 This mass is much less than the accumulated mass of gas emitted as winds at later times.

 The black line in Figure~\ref{fig:MGasEvolution} is the gas mass assuming a feedback mechanism turns on at a time of $1\,\text{Gyr}$.
 There are several potential sources of feedback, as discussed in Subsection~\ref{sec:Feedback}.
 We assume that once feedback is turned on, only the gas emitted as winds in the previous $10\,\text{kyr}$ is found in the cluster at any given time, following the suggested feedback mechanism of \citep{Moore2011}; see Subsection~\ref{sec:Feedback} for details.
 For illustration, we include a data point for the globular cluster 47 Tuc, which has an age of $12\pm 0.5\,\text{Gyr}$ \citep{Thompson2020} and which currently is essentially devoid of gas, with $M_{\text{gas}}=0.023\pm0.005\,\text{M}_\odot$ \citep{Abbate2018}.
-One can see that the feedback mechanism suggested by \citet{Moore2011} is consistent with the observations.
+One can see that the combination of the feedback mechanism suggested by \citet{Moore2011} and the present-day stellar wind production rate in the GC are consistent with the observations.